grepmonkey/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram1](figure/histogram1-1.png)

-Calculate and report the mean and median of the total number of steps taken per day.
+Calculate and report the mean and median of the total number of steps taken per day:

 ```r